dan2105/FFAnalysis/docs/Tutorial.md

 <div style="background-color: #e6f3ff; border: 1px solid #2196f3; padding: 15px; border-radius: 5px; margin: 10px 0;">
 <h4 style="color: #0d47a1; margin-top: 0;">More details...</h4>

-For additional information on how to configure and use ntuples, refer to the [FastFrames documentation](https://atlas-project-topreconstruction.web.cern.ch/fastframesdocumentation/config/#ntuples-block-settings).
+For additional information on how to configure and use ntuples, refer to the <a href="https://atlas-project-topreconstruction.web.cern.ch/fastframesdocumentation/config/#ntuples-block-settings">FastFrames documentation</a>.
 </div>

 ## 2.0 Using a custom class in FastFrames: